From Coils to Surface Recession: Multiphysics Simulation of Ablation in ICP Wind Tunnels: Results

+Coupled ablation simulations of the entire facility were conducted on the Frontera supercomputer at the University of Texas at Austin.
+The simulations used the Cascade Lake (CLX) compute nodes with an Intel Xeon Platinum 8280 CPU model, with 260 processors used for the flow solver, 40 processors for the EM solver, and 100 processors for the material solver.

-Simulations were run for \SI{200}{\second} for the TPS sample, while tracking the evolution of the stagnation temperature and surface recession. \cref{tab:coupling_window} shows the coupling window schedule used for data communication between \textsc{HEGEL} and \textsc{CHyPS}. \cref{fig:t0_vs_t200} presents the plasma and sample temperature fields at $t = \SI{0}{\second}$ and $t = \SI{200}{\second}$ in the region surrounding the sample for case 1.
+Simulations were run for \SI{200}{\second} for the TPS sample, while tracking the evolution of the stagnation temperature and surface recession. \cref{tab:coupling_window} shows the coupling window schedule used for data communication between \textsc{HEGEL} and \textsc{CHyPS}, which was found to be sufficient to ensure that the results are converged with respect to the coupling window schedule as discussed in \ref{appendix:coupling_convergence}. \cref{fig:t0_vs_t200} presents the plasma and sample temperature fields at $t = \SI{0}{\second}$ and $t = \SI{200}{\second}$ in the region surrounding the sample for Case 1.
 Initially, the sample is uniformly at \SI{300}{\kelvin}.
 As the simulation progresses, the surface temperature of the sample rises steadily as a result of the intense thermal loading from the plasma.
 This heating leads to material ablation, wherein the surface layers of the graphite sample gradually erode as a result of sublimation and mass loss under high temperatures.
 The effect of this surface recession is clearly visible in the contours at $t = \SI{200}{\second}$, showing a noticeable change in geometry.
 Additionally, the plasma boundary layer is observed to shift slightly outward from the sample surface, a hallmark of strongly coupled flow–material interactions.
 This displacement occurs because the ablated gaseous products emerging from the receding surface introduce a blowing effect, which locally alters the near-wall flow and modifies the plasma–surface heat and momentum transfer characteristics.
+It is to be noted that the Linear Transfinite Interpolation (LTI) method updates the positions of interior mesh nodes using weighting factors based on their relative distance from the boundary.
+Nodes located closer to the boundary experience displacements that closely follow the boundary motion, whereas nodes farther away exhibit progressively attenuated movement.
+As a result, the first cell adjacent to the wall preserves its thickness throughout the simulation due to the strong influence of the nearby boundary motion.
+With increasing distance from the boundary, the displacement of interior nodes diminishes smoothly and eventually approaches zero far from the boundary.
+Hence, LTI ensures that the spatial accuracy of the heat flux remains consistent throughout the simulation. \cref{fig:mesh_movement} compares between the original mesh at t = 0 and the deformed mesh at t = \SI{200}{s} for Case 1, confirming that the near-wall cell thickness remains unchanged throughout the simulation time.